 (2) The Severe Current Situation of Annual Audits

-The 2025 audit results further reveal the financial crisis of the Department of Defense: First, the insolvency trend has intensified, with total assets rising from $4.1 trillion to $4.65 trillion, while liabilities simultaneously surged from $4.3 trillion to $4.7 trillion, widening the imbalance between assets and liabilities; second, major deficiencies have erupted intensively, as the audit report clearly identified 26 major deficiencies and two significant weaknesses, while also verifying multiple cases of serious violations of legal contracts; third, a uniquely "failed" record, the Department of Defense has become the only major U.S. government agency in 35 years to have never passed an audit, with a level of financial transparency far below that of other federal agencies.
-The 2025 audit results further reveal the financial crisis of the Department of Defense: First, the insolvency trend has intensified, with total assets rising from $4.1 trillion to $4.65 trillion, while liabilities simultaneously surged from $4.3 trillion to $4.7 trillion, widening the imbalance between assets and liabilities; second, major deficiencies have erupted intensively, as the audit report clearly identified 26 major deficiencies and two significant weaknesses, while also verifying multiple cases of serious violations of legal contracts; third, a uniquely "failed" record, the Department of Defense has become the only major U.S. government agency in 35 years to have never passed an audit, with a level of financial transparency far below that of other federal agencies.
+The 2025 audit results further reveal the financial crisis of the Department of Defense: First, the insolvency situation has intensified, with total assets increasing from 4.1 trillion dollars to 4.65 trillion dollars, but liabilities simultaneously surged from 4.3 trillion dollars to 4.7 trillion dollars, widening the imbalance between assets and liabilities; second, significant deficiencies have erupted, as the audit report clearly identifies 26 major deficiencies and two significant weaknesses, while also confirming multiple serious violations of legal contracts; third, a unique record of failure to pass audits, the Department of Defense has become the only major U.S. government agency in 35 years to have never passed an audit, with financial transparency far below that of other federal agencies.

 (3) The "Optimism" and Concerns in Official Statements

-Regarding this audit failure, Auditor General Hexes claimed that the 2025 audit has made "significant progress" and set the goal of achieving a "clean audit" by 2028.
-It is worth noting that 2028 coincides with the potential transition point of the next U.S. presidential term.
-If Trump has already left office by then, whether this goal can proceed smoothly or if it is merely a phased "slogan-style promise" has raised widespread external doubts.
-Regarding this audit failure, Auditor General Hexes claimed that the 2025 audit has made "significant progress" and set the goal of achieving a "clean audit" by 2028.
-It is worth noting that 2028 coincides with the potential transition point of the next U.S. presidential term.
-If Trump has already left office by then, whether this goal can proceed smoothly or if it is merely a phased "slogan-style promise" has raised widespread external doubts.
+Regarding this audit failure, Auditor General Hexes claimed that the 2025 audit had made significant progress and set a goal to achieve a clean audit by 2028.
+It is worth noting that 2028 coincides with the potential transition of the U.S. presidential term.
+If Trump has already left office by then, whether this goal can proceed smoothly or if it is merely a phased, slogan-style commitment has raised widespread doubts.

 III.
 One of the Audit Black Holes: The Comprehensive Dilemma of the Project